AugustMiller/kirby-place-field/readme.md

 # Place Field

-> Please be aware that this field plugin is under development and is not recommended for use in production environments.
-Breaking changes may be made to the way it saves and restores data.

 I've found that adding location data to [Kirby CMS](http://getkirby.com) forms to be super useful.

 Unfortunately, this isn't one of the many fields available to us, out of the box.

+> Please note that the Place Field was [recently updated](https://github.com/AugustMiller/kirby-place-field/tree/1.0) to store data in YAML instead of JSON.
+The internals of this new storage method are still under development, so you may want to check out the [original 0.1 release](https://github.com/AugustMiller/kirby-place-field/tree/0.1).

 ## Features
 - Familiar Google Maps UI